 - If necessary, file a premises liability lawsuit against the negligent defendant.

 Many premises liability claims can be settled prior to litigation.
 If you were injured in a slip and fall accident, we will help you fight for a full settlement offer.
 That being said, if the defendant or their insurance provider refuses to cooperate or to offer you fair compensation, our law firm is always ready for to take your case to court.
+We also handle other premises liability cases, including:

 Hear What Our Clients Say